An Intervention Short Story

 Standing in the doorway he saw a handful of men around the bar, just a couple at a table, a girl serving.
 All the talk stopped and they all gazed at him with a mix of curiosity and mild hostility that he imagined would be shown to all strangers in such remote areas.
 But with no talk there was no data for his translation software to work on so he could say nothing and he just stood there looking blank.

-The two biggest men walked towards him, speaking incomprehensibly.
-When he said nothing they simply grabbed an arm each and dragged him out of the inn.
+Two big men walked towards him, speaking incomprehensibly.
+When he said nothing they simply grabbed an arm each and dragged him out of the inn, a third man following.

-The door slammed behind him as he was brought to stand facing a third man in the cool night air, with a strong and uncompromising hand gripping each arm.
+The door slammed behind them as he was brought to stand facing the third man in the cool night air, with a strong and uncompromising hand gripping each arm.

 -Please keep calm.- Illy’s voice in his head was exactly the message he expected.